-The Portsmouth Enablement Centre provides a regional prosthetic service to people living in Portsmouth, Southampton, wider Hampshire, as well as some areas of West Sussex.
+The Portsmouth Enable Centre provides a regional prosthetic service to people living in Portsmouth, Southampton, wider Hampshire, as well as some areas of West Sussex.

-It is one of over 40 such centres across the UK, including one of nine enhanced veterans care centres which provide specialist prosthetic and rehabilitation services for veterans whose amputation is attributed to their military service.
+It is one of 44 such centres across the UK, including one of nine enhanced veterans care centres which provide specialist prosthetic and rehabilitation services for veterans whose amputation is attributed to their military service.

-We have created this film for you to better understand rehabilitation with a prosthesis.
+We have created this film for you to better understand the amputation process and rehabilitation with a prosthesis.
 The film explains the key stages described above from team members at the centre, including surgeons, physiotherapists and prosthetists.
 The video also includes stories from people who have completed their rehabilitation journey and have agreed to share their experiences with you.

 Information for our veteran patients